andrewparkstech/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Homework
 Wow, this week was really tedious for me.
 The Jwt token part especially took a while.
 But I got thru it.
-- Completed up till the last Jwt video - I will be working that one next
+- The Jwt stuff was difficult for me but I got thru it
+- Implemented Cognito
+- Improved UI styling